Derivasians/Calculatte/README.md

 # Calculatte
-A simple Java calculus library
+A simple to use Java calculus library.

 ### Example Usage
 ```java